ScalaMath/VecMatLib/Readme.md

         .multiply(Mat4f.scaling(sx, sy, sz));
 Vec3f point = new Vec3f(x, y, z);

-// Applies first a translation by (tx, ty, tz),
+// Applies first a scaling by (sx, sy, sz),
 // then a rotation by (rx, ry, rz) in radians,
-// then a scaling by (sx, sy, sz) point = transform.multiply(point, 1.0f);
+// then a translation by (tx, ty, tz) point = transform.multiply(point, 1.0f);
 ```